USNS John Ericsson: Construction and delivery

 John Ericsson, the eighth ship of the Henry J. Kaiser class, was laid down at Sun Shipbuilding and Drydock Company at Chester, Pennsylvania, on 15 March 1989 and launched on 21 April 1990.
 She entered non-commissioned United States Navy service under the control of the Military Sealift Command with a primarily civilian crew on 18 March 1991.

 Service history

 John Ericsson serves in the United States Pacific Fleet.
 In March 2014, she was sent to help with refueling and logistics connected with the USS Pinckney's role in helping the search for missing Malaysia Airlines Flight 370.

+The Navy announced it would inactivate the USNS John Ericsson on 31 July 2026.

 Photos

 John Ericsson refueling guided-missile cruiser in August 2007.

 John Ericsson refueling aircraft carrier USS Nimitz (CVN-68) in September 2009.